|

 “doing it right” was automatic.
 In

 execution, it was hardly a decision loop at all.
-So
+So maybe the

-Thinking Process tools is wrong.
-It
+tools is wrong.
+It was a simple model

-was a simple model of a cyclic decision loop.
+of a cyclic decision loop.
+Let’s draw

+evolutionary biologist Stephen Jay Gould for an explanation (10).
 "Historians and philosophers of science often

 make a distinction between the logic and psychologic of a scientific

-conclusion ‑ or, in the jargon, 'context of justification' and 'context
+conclusion ‑ or, in the jargon, 'context of justification' and 'context of

-of discovery.'
+discovery.'
 After conclusions are

 firmly in place, a logical pathway can be traced from data through principles

-of reasoning, to results and new theories ‑ context of
+of reasoning, to results and new theories ‑ context of justification.
+But scientists who make discoveries rarely

-discoveries rarely follow this optimal pathway of subsequent logical
+follow this optimal pathway of subsequent logical reconstruction.
+Scientists reach their conclusions for the

-and logical reasoning to be sure ‑ context of discovery."
-Clearly the model above is built with the context of justification in
+reasoning to be sure ‑ context of discovery."
+Clearly the model above is built with the context of justification in mind.
+If we extend the argument to Boyd’s OODA

-Boyd’s OODA Loop, then it is built more in the mode of context of
+Loop, then it is built more in the mode of context of discovery.
+It describes the process of discovery.
+It describes the process of discovery and

-the simple explicit loop that so many people see.
+explicit loop that so many people see.
 So really we need to re-jig our simple model; we

 need to accommodate the parallel and messy nature of discovery.
 Let’s do that.
 Let’s allow it to reflect the context of discovery.
+The previously single directional arrows have been replaced with

-you or others in the past.
-This alone
+others in the past.
+This alone will

-will pre-determine the nature of the problem that you see as well.
+pre-determine the nature of the problem that you see as well.
 It will pre-determine what you chose to

 notice.
 Equally well if all your